robinpie/alternian/README.md

  - moirail → moirallegiance
  - matesprit → matespritship, auspistice → auspisticeship

-Working reconstruction: an abstract-noun / relationship-state suffix, tentatively -(is)itude or similar, meaning "the state/relationship of being X".
+BIG MAYBE: Working reconstruction: an abstract-noun / relationship-state suffix, tentatively -(is)itude or similar, meaning "the state/relationship of being X".
 The English forms are anglicized renderings of this suffix.

 ### Typing quirks